 What the MOT test includes

-The MOT looks at some important items on your car to see that they meet key legal requirements at the time of the test.
+The MOT looks at some essential items on your car to see that they meet crucial legal requirements at the time of the test.

 Components to be inspected:

 - Body or vehicle structure and general items